apache/spark/docs/apache-airflow/tutorial_taskflow_api.rst

     :start-after: [START main_flow]
     :end-before: [END main_flow]

-Using the Taskflow API with Docker or Virtual Environments
+Using the TaskFlow API with Docker or Virtual Environments
 ----------------------------------------------------------

-If you have tasks that require complex or conflicting requirements then you will have the ability to use the Taskflow API with either a Docker container (since version 2.2.0) or Python virtual environment (since 2.0.2).
+If you have tasks that require complex or conflicting requirements then you will have the ability to use the TaskFlow API with either a Docker container (since version 2.2.0) or Python virtual environment (since 2.0.2).
-This added functionality will allow a much more comprehensive range of use-cases for the Taskflow API, as you will not be limited to the packages and system libraries of the Airflow worker.
+This added functionality will allow a much more comprehensive range of use-cases for the TaskFlow API, as you will not be limited to the packages and system libraries of the Airflow worker.

-To use a docker image with the Taskflow API, change the decorator to ``@task.docker`` and add any needed arguments to correctly run the task.
+To use a docker image with the TaskFlow API, change the decorator to ``@task.docker`` and add any needed arguments to correctly run the task.
 Please note that the docker image must have a working Python installed and take in a bash command as the ``command`` argument.

-Below is an example of using the ``@task.docker`` decorator to run a python task.
+Below is an example of using the ``@task.docker`` decorator to run a Python task.

 .. exampleinclude:: /../../airflow/providers/docker/example_dags/tutorial_taskflow_api_etl_docker_virtualenv.py
     :language: python